smarvar/Convolutional_Autoencoder/README.md

 # Convolutional Autoencoder to reduce Noise in CT images of Breast Cancer

-This repository contains a neural network based on a convolutional autoencoder that allows to eliminate noise in computed tomography images.
+This repository contains a neural network based on a convolutional autoencoder that allows to eliminate Gaussian and Poisson noise in computed tomography images.

 ## Code